 Twos are between – not infants, not preschoolers.
 They may cling like an infant, and then venture out on their own.
 They are in what Jean Piaget called the Preoperational Stage, meaning that their need for autonomy results in “I do it myself,” and “no” when opposing authority.
-The two-year-old is dominated by impulses and feelings: wanting means getting, thinking it means having it, feeling it means doing it – all now!
+The two-year-old is dominated by impulses and feelings: wanting it means getting it, thinking it means having it, feeling it means doing it – all now!
 As teachers and adults, we help the child build control of their impulses.
 “Terrible” twos result when adults initiate a contest of wills.
 Therefore, providing choices when appropriate is very important.
 Refraining from using the words “no” and “don’t” also make the child less negative.

 Daily activities are planned around the following developmental needs with activities in two or more areas at once: